This post is also available in:

 Legislation Slowly Taking Off

 The biggest shortcoming, however, has always been on the side of legislators – Federal and State.
-It is only in the past few months that the lack of concrete regulation has seen some political figures finally concerned about dishonest influencer marketing.
+It is only in the past few months that the lack of concrete regulation has seen some political figures finally concerned about dishonest influencer casino marketing.

 The Chamber of Deputies in the Brazilian Congress approved a Bill (no. 3915/23) that prohibits influencers from advertising or promoting unregulated gambling.
 The bill’s authors point to the significant impact these promotions might have on people’s mental and financial well-being.